 ADHD may show three different variants depending on the symptoms.
 They could be of

-Combined Presentation: If the child is both inattentive and hyperactive-impulsive for over the last 6 months
+A) Combined Presentation: If the child has been both inattentive and hyperactive-impulsive for over the last 6 months

-To conclude, if your child is showing signs of ADHD, the first thing stops worrying.
+To conclude, if your child is showing ADHD, the first thing stops worrying.
 It is treatable.
-You must consult the school informing them of your observations.
+You must consult the school, informing them of your observations.
 You will also get enough feedback from the school.
 The school teachers could also take care to a great extent in improving the situation.

-Then if still need be contact the concerned experts, therapists like a pediatrician or a child psychologist and follow their instruction and work in close cohesion with them.
+Then, if needed, contact the concerned experts and therapists like a pediatrician or a child psychologist, follow their instructions, and work in close cohesion with them.

 Do not go for hearsay self-treatment.

 Worldwide this approach to handling cases of ADHD has shown to be greatly successful in helping the child and the family.

 As parents, you could follow the following to improve the behavior of your child: